Social Democratic Party (Spain, 1976)

-The Social Democratic Party (Partido Social Demócrata; PSD) was a Spanish social democratic political party, founded in 1976.
+The Social Democratic Party (Partido Social Demócrata; PSD) was a Spanish social democratic political party, founded in 1976 during the democratic transition.
 The leaders of the PSD were Rafael Arias-Salgado and Francisco Fernández Ordóñez.

 History

 The party was founded through the merge of 6 regional parties: the Social Democratic Group of the Valencian Country, the Social Democratic Party of Asturias, the Andalusian Social Democratic Party, the Basque Social Democratic Party, the Extremaduran Social Democratic Party and the Foral Social Democratic Party of Navarre.

 The PSD joined the Union of the Democratic Centre (UCD) in 1977, gaining 14 seats in the 1977 Spanish general election.
 The party was dissolved in February 1978, fully joining the UCD.